 The Extended Study Room is available 24/7 for AC ID holders.
 Please contact us at 903-813-2236 or firstname.lastname@example.org if you have any questions.
-Good luck with exams and happy holidays!
+Happy holidays!

-Abell Library Information and Policies for Fall 2020
+Abell Library Information and Policies (updated for Spring 2021)

-Abell Library staff are looking forward to opening the building again to our AC patrons.
-We have made changes to operations for Fall 2020, in the interest of safety for everyone.
+Abell Library staff have made changes to operations for the 2020-2021 academic year, in the interest of safety for everyone.
 If you have any questions about these changes, please contact Library Director/College Librarian Barbara Cornelius at email@example.com, or by phone at 903-813-2536.